mgerstner/oscfs/README.md

 need to be accessed right away.
 This would slow down e.g. recursive searching for file names considerably.
 Therefore some metadata like the size of pseudo files is only calculated after it is accessed the first time.
-Since some of the pseudo files may return dynamic data the display file size is also subject to change at any time i.e. it only reflects a snapshot of the data as it was last seen by `oscfs`.
+Since some of the pseudo files may return dynamic data the displayed file size is also subject to change at any time i.e. it only reflects a snapshot of the data as it was last seen by `oscfs`.

 ## Usage Examples